siddhartha-gadgil/DeptWeb/_seminars/belton.md

 will present recent work which shows the existence of polynomials with negative leading term which preserve positive semidefiniteness, and characterises precisely how large this term may be.
+(Joint work with D. Guillot, A. Khare and M. Putinar)